 AND VARIANCE.
-The applicant, Society of the Four Arts Inc, has filed an application requesting Town Council review and approval for 2 Special Exception with Site Plan Review and one (1) variance for the reduction of on-site parking requirement for the substantial improvements to the Four Arts campus site including 1) demolition exceeding 50%, and the construction of a new one-and two-story additions and renovations to the existing two-story theater building (O'Keeffe), 2) demolition exceeding 50%, and the construction of a new three-story addition, and renovations to the existing three-story administrative building (Rovensky), 3) demolition of the existing shade structure and construction of a new pavilion, 4) a Master Signage Plan, and 5) landscape and hardscape modifications.
+The applicant, Society of the Four Arts Inc, has filed an application requesting Town Council review and approval for 2 Special Exception with Site Plan Review and one (1) variance for the reduction of on-site parking requirement for the substantial improvements to the Four Arts campus site including 1) demolition exceeding 50%, and the construction of a new one-and two-story additions and renovations to the existing two-story theater building (O'Keeffe), 2) demolition exceeding 50%, and the construction of a new three-story addition, and renovations to the existing three-story addition, and renovations to the existing three-story addition of a new pavilion, 4) a Master Signage Plan, and 5) landscape and hardscape modifications.
 The application proposes the abandonment and realignment of a portion of the existing Lake Trail.
 The Landmarks Preservation Commission will perform the design review.